Punctal Plugs

 - Dissolve in 4-7 days

-- Used as a trial before permanent plugs
+- Often used as a trial before longer-lasting plugs

 Extended-Dissolving Plugs